2024

 “What can you contribute to this company?” helps you expand on the facts listed on your CV with examples and specifics.
 Consider the following approach to answering this question in the most meaningful way.

-2. Provide concrete examples from your past
+2. Provide Concrete Examples from your Past.

 For example, suppose your resume indicates that you managed multiple technical writing projects.
 In that case, you can describe the nature of one project, explain how many other writers were working with you, and describe the successes, such as meeting deadlines, internal company awards, or writing endorsements.